towerstorm/game/README.md

 Tower Storm is completely browser based and making your own modifications is as simple as changing some lines in a JSON file.
 Then to play your mod with friends just run the game and send them a link.

+## Have a play

+If you just want to check the game out you can play it at http://game.towerstorm.com

 ## Getting Started

 You can either clone this project on [Cloud9](https://c9.io) or clone these files to a server or your computer and run from there.